astriaai/astria-docs/docs/api/05-flux-api.md

 <div>

 * Unlike SD15 checkpoint training, Flux is trained as a LoRA model type.
 As such, inference is taking place a on a base line model such as Flux1.dev and `prompt.text` should specify the loaded lora such as `<lora:123456:1>` - will load lora with id=123456 and strength=1
-* Flux requires commercial licensing which Astria provides to its customers, and as such LoRA downloading is not available for API usage.
+* Flux1.Dev requires commercial licensing which Astria provides to its customers, and as such LoRA downloading is not available for API usage.

 See [LoRA docs](/docs/features/lora) on lora syntax